-If you think your vehicle has been towed illegally within the City, you may call (940) 349-8181 to verify that the vehicle was towed within the City.
+If you think your vehicle has been towed illegally within Denton, you may call (940) 349-8181 to verify.

 The Texas Department of Licensing and Regulation (TDLR) regulates towing/booting and vehicle storage facilities in Texas.

-If your towed vehicle is at a Vehicle Storage Facility, additional fees will apply, for complete details on storage fees and other towing information Texas Booting and Towing Law can be found at the following website provided by TDLR.
+If your towed vehicle is at a vehicle storage facility, additional fees will apply.
+For complete details about storage fees and other towing information, Texas Booting and Towing Law can be found at the TDLR website.

 If you wish to contest a non-consent tow or the impoundment of your vehicle, you must request a tow hearing.
 The tow hearing must be scheduled within 14 days of the vehicle being towed.
 Any Justice of the Peace located within Denton County may hold a tow hearing regarding your vehicle.
 Contact information is located on the Denton County Website.